 Outdoor Outings for Kids: Bear Valley Visitor Center in Point Reyes

-Our go-to spot for family hikes and outdoor excurisions in Marin is the Bear Valley Visitor Center at Point Reyes National Seashore.
+Our go-to spot for family hikes and outdoor excursions in Marin is the Bear Valley Visitor Center at Point Reyes National Seashore.
 Home to the park's main visitor center and headquarters, it's a wonderful place for kids and adults alike to learn about nature and local history and explore the outdoors.
 It has so much to offer: picnics, hikes, views, and wildlife.

-The visitor center itself is usually our first stop.
+The visitor center itself is always our first stop.
 With interesting dioramas and displays about the wildlife around Point Reyes, free audio-visual programs, and an information desk manned by helpful rangers and volunteers, the visitor center is a great place to learn about Point Reyes and its amazing natural history.
-You can also learn about the human history of the area, too, through exhibits on the Miwok Indians who once inhabited Point Reyes, the probalble visit of English seafarer Sir Francis Drake in ath 16th century (look for the cool cutaway model of Drake's ship The Golden Hinde in the center's auditorium), and the Point Reyes Lighthouse.
+You can also learn about the human history of the area, too, through exhibits on the Miwok Indians who once inhabited Point Reyes, the visit of English seafarer Sir Francis Drake in the 16th century (look for the cool cutaway model of Drake's ship The Golden Hinde in the center's auditorium), and the Point Reyes Lighthouse.

-Hike up to the Morgan Horse Ranch, an old-time ranch with a big red barn and a horses and horse-related exhibits to look at.
+Hike up to the Morgan Horse Ranch to visit an old-time farm with a big red barn, horses, and horse-related exhibits to look at.
 If you're lucky, you'll even be able to meet and pet some of the horses, who are raised and trained at the ranch for use in national parks throughout the United States.

 If you're up for a longer and more challenging hike, head west on the Bear Valley Trail.
 This trail heads all the way to the Pacific Ocean—about a 8-mile round trip, but shorter hikes are easy to do as well.
 Try hiking to Divide Meadow, site of the long-gone Bear Valley Country Club.
-It's about a mile-and-a-half each way and the big grassy meadow is the perfect place to stop for lunch or a snack, or even a bathroom break (there are pit toilets located there).
+It's about a mile-and-a-half each way and the big grassy meadow is the perfect place to stop for lunch or a snack, or even a bathroom break (there are vault toilets located there).
 There's plenty of wildlife watching at Divide Meadow —we've seen deer all sorts of birds, and even bobcats.
 Bear Valley Trail follows a creek up and over Inverness Ridge.
 It's shaded, with gentle inclines, and it's perfect for bikes, too.

 There's so much to do at Bear Valley that it really bears repeat visits year-round.
 We've visited in the summer, fall, winter, and spring, and it's always been a great outing.
 Spring and fall are the nicest times of year to visit.
 Summer brings the usual coastal fog, which can be a nice break from the heat if that's something you're looking for.
 Winter can be an excellent time to visit, too, when it's not raining.
-West Marin weather is notoriously unpredictable, so make sure you bring clothing that can be layered just in case.
+West Marin weather is notoriously unpredictable, so make sure you bring clothing that can be layered, just in case.
 Bring sturdy shoes for hikes, as well as sunscreen and hats.

-Drinking water is available available at Bear Valley's visitor center and the picnic area, and restroom facilities can be found in both those places as well as at Divide Meadow.
+Drinking water is available available at Bear Valley's visitor center and the picnic area, and restroom facilities can be found in both those places as well as at Kule Loklo and Divide Meadow.
+Also on the Bear Valley grounds are picnic tables and charcoal BBQ grills.
+We love to bring a picnic lunch and enjoy the outdoors before we head off on our hike.
+During the summer months, the picnic tables do fill up quickly, so it’s always good to bring a picnic blanket just in case.
 No food is available at Bear Valley Visitor Center, but you can pick up picnic items and snacks at the Palace Market, Bovine Bakery, Tomales Bay Foods, or the Whale of a Deli in Point Reyes Station.
 If you plan on using the BBQ grills available in the picnic area, make sure you bring your own charcoal; no wood fires are allowed.